djha-skin/mtn/README.md

 strings may backslash pipes and whitespace but cannot be quoted.

-empty cells are nil. t/f and JSON numbers.
+empty cells are nil.T/F and JSON numbers.

 that's enough.

+call it  Markdown Tables or MDT.

 EDIT: I have recently taken renewed interest in MTN for a project In working on.
 Watch this space for updates.